microsoft/purview-data-governance-masterclass/README.md

 ## 🤷🏼 Purpose

 This masterclass is designed to educate attendees on the end-to-end implementation of Microsoft Purview Data Governance in a "zero-to-hero"-style of approach.
-It assumes attendees know nothing about the Purview or its functionality but have defined a set of data governance requirements.
+It assumes attendees know nothing about Purview or its functionality, but have defined a set of data governance requirements.

 This masterclass is split into multiple labs, each with its own objectives.
 At the end of this masterclass, participants will be equipped with a better understanding and functional knowledge to continue an implementation of data governance throughout their organization.
 This masterclass focuses on part conversation, part hands-on configuration in the Purview portal - with best practices and valuable take-aways throughout.